Arctic GlaciologySemester Course

 DIS Copenhagen Semester Faculty

-PhD in Glaciology (University of Copenhagen).
-Educated at Centre for Ice and Climate, Niels Bohr Institute and works with ice core analysis and ice flow models.
-Participated in ice core drillings in Greenland and Antarctica since she was a grad student.
-With DIS since 2013.
+M.Sc.
+(Geology-Geophysics, University of Copenhagen).
+Educated within glaciology at the Centre for Ice and Climate, Niels Bohr Institute.
+Research on ice cores, past climate change, volcanic deposits in ice, stable isotopes, and stratigraphic dating of ice cores.
+Participated in ice-core drillings in Greenland and Antarctica multiple times.
+With DIS since 2018.